burgerian/gimp-python-animation/README.md

 1. Right-click on each layer in the Layers dialog and select "Duplicate Layer" until you have as many copies of the layer as there are frames in the layer.
 2. Rename each layer with the frame number that the layer will represent.
 E.g. if you have three copies of a layer that contains frames 1, 2 and 3, then you will end up with three copies of that layer called "1", "2" and "3".
 To rename a layer, click it in the Layer dialog and press F2.
 3. Create guide lines (by dragging down and across from the ruler) that you can use to align your frames.
+Turn off "Snap to Guides" from the View menu.
 4. Go through each layer and use the Move tool to shift the whole layer to line up the frames.
 To select a single layer, run the Python function `frame(1)` to activate layer 1, `frame(2)` to activate layer 2, etc. - this also hides all the other layers, to avoid confusion.
 5. Select a rectangle that contains all frame contents, and the Image > Crop to Selection.
 6. Go through each layer (using the `frame` function) and delete any mess around the edges, e.g. parts of other frames, using the usual GIMP drawing / selection tools.